openbmc/docs/dbus-interfaces.md

 objectmapper service.
 See the `org.openbmc.objectmapper.ObjectMapper` interface below for more information.

-The OpenBMC DBUS API is still alpha.
+The OpenBMC D-Bus API is still alpha.
 If you have questions or suggestions please [let the community know](https://lists.ozlabs.org/listinfo/openbmc).

 `org.openbmc.HostIpmi`